SnorriCam: History

-The SnorriCam is named after two Icelandic photographers and directors, Einar Snorri and Eiður Snorri, who worked together under the name Snorri Bros (but are not otherwise related).
+The SnorriCam is named after two Icelandic photographers and directors, Einar Snorri and Eiður Snorri Eysteinsson, who worked together under the name Snorri Bros (but are not otherwise related).

 The idea of what was later coined the "SnorriCam" has been around for decades, in mostly ad hoc implementations.
-The earliest use of a body-mounted camera rig is considered to be the 1932 Nazi-banned Kuhle Wampe, in which the camera tracks a woman walking through a crowd of children.
-However, the practicality of such a point-of-view device was limited by the weight of the camera.
-Since most 35mm motion picture cameras were simply too heavy to carry easily, there was no real point in developing such a device.
+The earliest use of a body-mounted camera rig is considered to be the 1932 film Kuhle Wampe, in which the camera tracks a woman walking through a crowd of children.
+The practicality of such a point-of-view device was limited by the weight of the camera.
+Since most 35mm motion picture cameras were too heavy to carry easily, their development was not practical.
 However, with the emergence of the Steadicam and the manufacture of small, lightweight cameras that could fit on the Steadicam platform, an added bonus of these newer, lighter cameras was the possibility of a point-of-view device such as the SnorriCam.

 In 1996, Einar Snorri and Eiður Snorri built a camera rig for a low-budget music video for the punk band Maul Girls' song "Chunky Black Shoes".
 A friend of theirs was on set and recognized the potential for this rig to be used in a film that he was producing, π (1998).
 The friend asked if he could borrow the rig to show to the director of the film, Darren Aronofsky, who evidently used the device in his film.

 The Bodymount, another brand of SnorriCam, was also developed in 1996 by cinematographer Gary Thieltges through his company, Doggicam Systems.
 In 2004, The Society of Camera Operators recognized The Bodymount's contribution to the film industry with their Technical Achievement Award.